-For larger calculi or if shock wave lithotripsy is unsuccessful, ureteroscopy (done in a retrograde fashion) with holmium laser lithotripsy is usually used.
+For larger calculi or if shock wave lithotripsy is unsuccessful, ureteroscopy (done in a retrograde fashion) with holmium or thulium laser lithotripsy is usually used.
 Sometimes removal is possible using an endoscope inserted anterograde through the kidney.
-For renal stones > 2 cm, percutaneous nephrolithotomy with insertion of a nephroscope directly into the kidney, is the treatment of choice.
+For renal stones > 2 cm, percutaneous nephrolithotomy, with insertion of a nephroscope directly into the kidney, is the treatment of choice.

 For midureteral calculi, ureteroscopy with holmium laser lithotripsy is usually the treatment of choice.
 Shock wave lithotripsy is an alternative.

 In < 3% of patients, no metabolic abnormality is found.
 These patients seemingly cannot tolerate normal amounts of calculus-forming salts in their urine without crystallization.
-Thiazide diuretics, K citrate, and increased fluid intake may reduce their calculus production rate.
+Thiazide diuretics, potassium citrate, and increased fluid intake may reduce their calculus production rate.

 Infection with urea-splitting bacteria requires culture-specific antibiotics and complete removal of all calculi.
 If eradication of infection is impossible, long-term suppressive therapy (eg, with nitrofurantoin) may be necessary.
 In addition, acetohydroxamic acid can be used to reduce the recurrence of struvite calculi.